dcoffman/tvmediation/README.md

 ## Overview

-This package includes a set of functions to measure the effect of mediating variables over time.
-The goal of this method is to take into consideration the dynamic effect that a mediator may have over time; thus the realistic nature of an indirect effect (if any) over time is characterized as opposed to the traditional approach of estimating an effect based on its single occurrence.
+This package includes a set of functions for estimating mediation effects that vary over time.
+The package allows a time-varying mediator and time-varying continuous or binary outcome.
+The treatment variable is assumed to be time-invariant and may have either two or three levels.
+Confidence intervals for the indirect effect are obtained via bootstrap.
+The goal of this method is to assess whether the indirect effect varies as a function of time.

 ## Installation